Key Stage 2

 Humanities

-At the Academy, a high-quality humanities education will be delivered to teach pupils about the world in which they live and how it has changed over time.
 Our Humanities curriculum focuses on acquiring facts and knowledge as well as developing historical and geographical skills.
 It will teach pupils about larger global concepts to help broaden their understanding of the world around them.
-Our humanities education will help to provide a curiosity and fascination about the world and its people that will remain with them for the rest of their lives as well as gain a coherent knowledge and understanding of Britain’s past too.
+Our Humanities education will help to provide a curiosity and fascination about the world and its people that will remain with them for the rest of their lives as well as gain a coherent knowledge and understanding of Britain’s past too.

 French